Basics

 • Declining kidney function

 Sometimes, though not very commonly, aHUS also affects other organs and systems within the body such as the Neurological system. aHUS must be distinguished from Typical HUS or just HUS.
 While HUS is typically caused by an external agent such as bacteria, aHUS is mostly caused by an internal sequence of events.
 While HUS is associated with quick, complete recovery, aHUS is often more difficult to completely recover from.
 HUS is often preceded by severe diarrhea which could also be bloody.
-Symptoms Symptoms could be fairly mild and often develop gradually:

 • General feeling of being unwell